Albania vs Montenegro Women's World Cup Qualifier Preview

 What is Albania's recent form?

-Albania's form over their last five matches is DLLLL: one draw and four consecutive losses.
-They have not won in their last four outings.
+Albania's last five matches show the record DLLLL, meaning one draw followed by four consecutive defeats.
+They have not won in their last five matches.

 What is the head-to-head record between these teams?

-In their last four meetings, Montenegro have won two, Albania one, and there has been one draw.
-Montenegro hold a slight edge in the recent fixture history.
+In their last four meetings, Montenegro have won twice, Albania once, with one draw.
+Montenegro therefore hold a marginal historical advantage in direct competition.

 AI-assisted analysis based on pre-match form, head-to-head and odds data.
 Not betting advice.